github/docs/content/github/getting-started-with-github/github-cli.md

 - View, create, clone, and fork repositories
 - Create, close, and list issues and pull requests
 - Review, diff, and merge pull requests
+- Run, view, and list workflows
+- Create, list, view, and delete releases
 - Create, edit, list, view, and delete gists
-- Create, list, view, and delete releases
-- Run, list, view, and list workflows
-- List, view, watch, and rerun workflow runs

 For more information about what you can do with {% data variables.product.prodname_cli %}, see the [{% data variables.product.prodname_cli %} manual](https://cli.github.com/manual).